cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/transformations.md

 Also be sure the **Ignore To** is set on the id field.

-The transformation for Hubspot shoud look like it does below:
+The transformation for Hubspot should look like it does below:

 ![Mapped Hubspot](https://cl.ly/062S2K180f1k/Screen%20Shot%202017-02-01%20at%203.08.30%20PM.png)